puyt/glab-enhancer-browser-extension/README.md

 **Issues**

+- Star issue boards and access them in the command panel
 - Highlight issues assigned to yourself
 - Render project logos in issue overview & board when viewed in groups
 - Use "Threads" in favor of "Comments" by default